Memory: Sensory memory

 Sensory memory holds information, derived from the senses, less than one second after an item is perceived.
 The ability to look at an item and remember what it looked like with just a split second of observation, or memorization, is an example of sensory memory.
 It is out of cognitive control and is an automatic response.
 With very short presentations, participants often report that they seem to "see" more than they can actually report.
 The first precise experiments exploring this form of sensory memory were conducted by George Sperling (1963) using the "partial report paradigm."
 Subjects were presented with a grid of 12 letters, arranged into three rows of four.
 After a brief presentation, subjects were then played either a high, medium or low tone, cuing them which of the rows to report.
 Based on these partial report experiments, Sperling was able to show that the capacity of sensory memory was approximately 12 items, but that it degraded very quickly (within a few hundred milliseconds).
 Because this form of memory degrades so quickly, participants would see the display but be unable to report all of the items (12 in the "whole report" procedure) before they decayed.
 This type of memory cannot be prolonged via rehearsal.

 Three types of sensory memories exist.
 Iconic memory is a fast decaying store of visual information, a type of sensory memory that briefly stores an image that has been perceived for a small duration.
 Echoic memory is a fast decaying store of auditory information, also a sensory memory that briefly stores sounds that have been perceived for short durations.
 Haptic memory is a type of sensory memory that represents a database for touch stimuli.

+Retrieval cues

+How we encode information has a big impact on how well we remember it later.
+Research on levels of processing shows that memory is better when encoding emphasizes "deep" aspects of a stimulus (such as meaning) vs. "shallow" aspects of a stimulus (such as a place).
+"Deep" encoding leads to a highly distributed representation and "shallow" encoding leads to a sparse representation.
+Thinking about meaning creates a richer, more connected memory, while shallow processing leads to weaker, less lasting traces.
+Memory also works best when the cues we use to recall information match the ones present during learning which connects to the principle called encoding specificity.
+Similarly, context dependence shows that remembering is easier when the environment at study matches the environment at test.
+For example, studying in a "wet" lab can help if the test is in the same setting.
+Overall, these findings show that both the way we think about information and the context in which we learn it play a major role in memory.